giantswarm/rfc/cluster-creation-cli/README.md

   - TODO: How do we restrict and validate the provider list per installation?
 - `--config`: Path to a config file (optional).
 Can be used multiple times.
 See "Configuration layering" below.
 As an alternative, or in addition, configuration can be passed via standard input.
 - `--release`: the version number of the release to use.
 The release specifies the version of components to use in the cluster.
 If not specified, the latest release is used.
+- `--namespace` / `-n`: the namespace in which to create the cluster.
+This is expected to be an organization namespace, like `org-myorg`.
 - `--dry-run`: only validate the configuration and optionally print the resulting manifest.
 - `--output`: This flag can be used to specify the format of the output when `--dry-run` is set.
 See the "Dry run output" section below for details.
   - `yaml` for a Kubernetes manifest that includes an App resource and one or several ConfigMap resources.